jvvtt/a2gMeasurements/docs/QuickStart.md

 In the Raspberry Pi 4B (64bits) the name of the already created conda environment is `groundnode`.

-On the Manifold 2C the name of the already created conda environment is `uavCom`.
+In the Manifold 2C the name of the already created conda environment is `uavCom`.

-3) Start the GPS server:
+3) Open another Anaconda prompt and set the current directory to the `a2gMeasurements` folder.
+From there start the GPS server:

 !!! warning "Start GPS server"
     ```sh